 This is the most important moment yet in our campaign to ban Roundup.

-TAKE ACTION!
+TAKE ACTION BY MIDNIGHT SEPTEMBER 3!
 Tell the EPA: Ban Monsanto’s carcinogenic glyphosate-based Roundup weedkiller!
-Sign our petition.

-Then, in March 2015, the World Health Organization’s (WHO) panel of cancer experts, the International Agency for Research on Cancer (IARC), did its own review of the latest science on glyphosate.
+In March 2015, the World Health Organization’s panel of cancer experts, the International Agency for Research on Cancer, did its own review of the science on glyphosate.
 The IARC panel of 17 scientists unanimously agreed to reclassify the chemical as a probable human carcinogen.

-It's past time for the EPA to do its job by banning glyphosate and ending Monsanto's reign of terror.
+It's past time for the EPA to do its job by banning glyphosate and ending Monsanto-Bayer's reign of terror.